It is considered a drug capable of alleviating the symptoms of depressed mood.

 - In children and adolescents, Deanxit can not be used to treat depression for this age group.

 In studies that have been conducted on the application of treatment for depression performed in this age group, tricyclic antidepressants have not shown favorable effects.

-Because it has been observed a greater occurrence of suicide attempts, some suicidal ideas, and certain hostility, with predominance in symptoms of aggression, confrontational behavior, and irritation.
+Because a more significant occurrence of suicide attempts has been observed, some suicidal ideas, particularly hostility, predominance in symptoms of aggression, aggressive behavior, and irritation.

 Likewise, it has been reported that the administration of Deanxit in these age groups leads to an increased risk of the appearance of adverse effects related to the cardiovascular system.

 The risk of suicide is associated with psychiatric disorders and suicidal thoughts common in patients with depressive symptoms.

 These risks often persist until the antidepressant effect of the treatment is present in the patient.

 If the patient is in a depressive state and suffers from an anxiety disorder, he may sometimes have thoughts that incite him to harm himself or induce him to commit suicide.